Jean-Marie Guyau: Life

 Guyau was first exposed to Plato and Kant, as well as the history of religions and philosophy in his youth through his stepfather, the noted French philosopher Alfred Fouillée.
 With this background, he was able to attain his Bachelor of Arts at only 17 years of age, and at this time, translated the Handbook of Epictetus.
 At 19, he published his 1300-page "Mémoire" that, a year later in 1874, won a prize from the French Academy of Moral and Political Sciences and helped to earn him a philosophy lectureship at the Lycée Condorcet.
 However, this was short-lived, as he soon began to suffer from pulmonary disease.
-Following the first attacks of his disease, he went to southern France where he wrote philosophical works and poetry.
-He remained there until his death of s pulmonary disease at 33 years of age.
+Following the first attacks of his disease, he went to southern France, where he wrote philosophical works and poetry.
+He remained there until his death from pulmonary disease at 33 years of age.

 His mother, Augustine Tuillerie (who married Fouillée after Guyau's birth), published Le Tour de France par deux enfants in 1877 under the pseudonym G. Bruno.

 Guyau's wife published short novels for young people under the pseudonym of Pierre Ulric.